GregoryMaselle/Project1_3AN/README.md

 ## Results

-This code along with an analysis of this code earned me a mark of 95%.
+This code along with an analysis of this code (available on request) earned me a mark of 95%.